apache/zeppelin/docs/development/writingzeppelininterpreter.md

 Creating a new interpreter is quite simple.
 Just implementing [com.nflabs.zeppelin.interpreter](https://github.com/NFLabs/zeppelin/blob/master/zeppelin-zengine/src/main/java/com/nflabs/zeppelin/interpreter/Interpreter.java) interface.

+You can include com.nflabs.zeppelin:zeppelin-zengine:[VERSION] artifact in your build system.

 ### Install your interpreter binary

 Once you have build your interpreter, you can place your interpreter under directory with all the dependencies.